wintere/introhpc-archive/bash/lesson.md

 ![A screenshot of the same folder contents from a textual ](../images/command-line.png) *A screenshot of the same folder contents as they appear from the command line.*

-To work with high performance-computing systems like Talapas, you will need to interact with files and folders from a shell application called the command line, command prompt, or terminal interchangeably.
+To work with high performance-computing systems like Talapas, you will need to interact with files and folders from a shell application called the command line, command prompt, or terminal.
-The language to communicate with this shell application is called Bash.
+The language we will use to communicate with this shell application is called Bash.

-Today's Bash commands are used to create, inspect, rename, and delete files and directories.
-To start exploring them, move to the Git Bash or Terminal application that you opened during the workshop setup.
+Today's Bash commands are used to create, manage, rename, and delete files and directories.
+A robust understanding of filesystems and systematic file management is essential for high-performance computing.

+Navigate to the terminal you opened during [Setup](./setup.md).

 ## Where Are You? `pwd, cd, ls`

-For today's lesson, we will focus on running Bash commands *locally* on your own device.
+Today, we will focus on running Bash commands *locally* on your own device.
 In our next lesson, we will run these commands (and a few new ones) on a *remote* cluster.

-### A Note on Example Commands
-{: .no_toc }
-> I have tested the commands in this workshop on a Windows computer with Git Bash installed.
-This means that my output paths typically begin with `/c/users/erin` rather than `/users/erin`.

 ### Entering Bash Commands
-{: .no_toc }

 Bash commands can be intimidatingly terse for new programmers.
-However, if you start with the grammar, you will gradually commit more commands to memory with practice.
+You will gradually commit more commands to memory as you practice, and this lessons includes a

-The simplest form of Bash's grammar is a single command or program terminated by the Enter-key.
-Today we will focus on using built-in commands that control the underlying filesystem.
+"cheat sheet" of covered commands.

+To run a Bash command, type the command *precisely*, then press the <kbd>Enter</kbd> key.

 ### Where You Are: `pwd`
 {: .no_toc }